-For more than 25 years, Mahon Plumbing has been a premier provider of plumbing repairs for residents of Baltimore City, Anne Arundel County, Howard County, Baltimore County and the surrounding areas.
-Since 1994, Mahon Plumbing has made the customer our number one priority by providing fast response times, affordable pricing and customer service that can’t be topped.
+For more than 25 years, Mahon Plumbing has been a premier provider of plumbing repairs for residents of Anne Arundel County, Baltimore County & City, Howard County, Queen Anne’s County and the surrounding areas.
+Since 1994, Mahon Plumbing has made the customer our number-one priority by providing fast response times, affordable pricing and customer service that can’t be topped.

 Mahon Plumbing offers a long list of comprehensive plumbing services and repairs.
 Our technicians are all highly trained, and some of them have even been with us since we opened our doors more than 25 years ago.

 Our plumbing services include but are not limited to:

 - Faucet replacement (kitchen, lavatory, tub and shower, laundry and outdoors)